Virus sniffing dogs latest weapon in battle against COVID

 Scarlett and her canine coworker Rizzo are part of a growing number of dogs across the globe who can detect COVID in humans simply by sniffing people's socks.

-"We perpetrate and sweat through our socks so it's a very hot sample, so it has a lot of odor on it," Johnston explained.
+"We perspire and sweat through our socks so it's a very hot sample.
+So it has a lot of odor on it," Johnston explained.

-Hired by the California Department of Public Health, Scarlett and Rizzo have been deployed to classrooms and nursing homes all over the Bay Area, essentially serving as walking COVID tests -- no need for swabs or even a laboratory, inserted these "labs" come to you.
+Hired by the California Department of Public Health, Scarlett and Rizzo have been deployed to classrooms and nursing homes all over the Bay Area, essentially serving as walking COVID tests -- no need for swabs or even a laboratory.
+Instead these "labs" come to you.

 "They're faster [and] they're environmentally friendly, so there's not a lot of trash from that," Johnston said.
 "Why wouldn't you like her running around you instead of someone taking something up your nose?"